Nicky Lopez Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 19th in MLB.
+- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 24th in MLB.

-- The Diamondbacks' 4.93 team ERA ranks 24th across all MLB pitching staffs.
+- The Diamondbacks' 4.89 team ERA ranks 24th across all league pitching staffs.

-- The Diamondbacks rank 24th in baseball in home runs allowed (32 total, 1.4 per game).
+- Diamondbacks pitchers combine to allow 33 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- Nelson (1-0 with a 4.91 ERA and 14 strikeouts in 22 2/3 innings pitched) gets the start for the Diamondbacks, his fifth of the season.
+- Gallen makes the start for the Diamondbacks, his sixth of the season.
+He is 3-1 with a 2.59 ERA and 39 strikeouts in 31 1/3 innings pitched.

-- The right-hander's last time out was on Friday against the San Diego Padres, when he threw five innings, surrendering five earned runs while giving up three hits.
+- In his last time out on Saturday, the righty threw seven scoreless innings against the San Diego Padres while surrendering two hits.

-- In four games this season, the 25-year-old has put up a 4.91 ERA and 5.7 strikeouts per nine innings, while giving up a batting average of .222 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.